nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answer-interview-question-01.md

 })()
 ```

-Inside the button action we can trigger the function to load each file and then play the song.
-Therefore we can start the function creation which will receive and array and play each song.
-For this stage we want only log the file name.
+Inside the button action, we can trigger the function to load each file and then play the song.
+Therefore we can start the function creation which will receive the array and play each song.
+For this stage, we want only to log the file name.

 ```js
 function autoPlaylist(audioList) {